PitchConnect/fogis-calendar-phonebook-sync/readme.md

 [![Repository Link](https://img.shields.io/badge/GitHub-Repo-blue?logo=github)](https://github.com/PitchConnect/fogis-calendar-phonebook-sync)

-This Python script synchronizes match data from the FOGIS API with your Google Calendar and manages referee contacts in Google Contacts.
-It helps you keep your calendar updated with your referee assignments and maintain an organized contact list of referees.
+This service synchronizes FOGIS match data with Google Calendar and manages referee contacts in Google Contacts.
+It operates as a **Redis pub/sub consumer**, receiving pre-processed match data from the `match-list-processor` service and syncing it to your Google Calendar and Contacts.

+## Architecture

+This service is part of a microservices architecture:

+- **match-list-processor**: Fetches match data from FOGIS API and publishes to Redis
+- **fogis-calendar-phonebook-sync** (this service): Subscribes to Redis, syncs data to Google Calendar/Contacts
+- **Redis**: Message broker for event-driven communication

+This service does NOT fetch data from FOGIS directly - it only receives data via Redis pub/sub.

 ## Features

+* **Redis Pub/Sub Integration**:
+    * Subscribes to Redis channels for real-time match data updates
+    * Receives pre-processed match data from the `match-list-processor` service
+    * Event-driven architecture for efficient, decoupled processing
+    * Automatic reconnection and error handling

-* Calendar Synchronization:
+* **Calendar Synchronization**:
-    * Automatically creates, updates, and deletes Google Calendar events based on your FOGIS match schedule.
+    * Automatically creates, updates, and deletes Google Calendar events based on match data received via Redis
-    * Detects changes in match details (time, venue, referees, etc.) and updates existing calendar events accordingly.
+    * Detects changes in match details (time, venue, referees, etc.) and updates existing calendar events accordingly
-    * Includes detailed event descriptions with match number, competition name, referee information, team contact details, and a link to the official match facts page.
+    * Includes detailed event descriptions with match number, competition name, referee information, team contact details, and a link to the official match facts page
-    * Prevents duplicate events and efficiently updates only when necessary.
+    * Prevents duplicate events and efficiently updates only when necessary
-    * Supports deleting orphaned calendar events (events no longer in your FOGIS schedule).
+    * Supports deleting orphaned calendar events (events no longer in your match schedule)
-    * Option to delete all existing calendar events before syncing for a clean refresh.

-* Referee Contact Management:
+* **Referee Contact Management**:
-    * Automatically adds referees from your FOGIS match assignments to your Google Contacts.
+    * Automatically adds referees from match assignments to your Google Contacts
-    * Organizes referees into a "Referees" contact group.
+    * Organizes referees into a "Referees" contact group
-    * Creates new contacts for referees not already in your Google Contacts.
+    * Creates new contacts for referees not already in your Google Contacts
-    * Updates existing referee contacts with the latest information from FOGIS (phone number, address, etc.).
+    * Updates existing referee contacts with the latest information (phone number, address, etc.)
-    * Uses Fogis ID (DomarNr) and phone number to efficiently find and update existing contacts, minimizing duplicates.
+    * Uses Fogis ID (DomarNr) and phone number to efficiently find and update existing contacts, minimizing duplicates
-    * Implements robust error handling and retry mechanisms for reliable contact management, even with Google API rate limits.
+    * Implements robust error handling and retry mechanisms for reliable contact management, even with Google API rate limits

-* Headless Authentication:
+* **Headless Authentication**:
-    * Run the application on servers without a browser or GUI.
+    * Run the application on servers without a browser or GUI
-    * Receive authentication links via email, Discord, or Slack.
+    * Receive authentication links via email, Discord, or Slack
-    * Lightweight authentication server handles OAuth callbacks.
+    * Lightweight authentication server handles OAuth callbacks
-    * Proactive token refresh to minimize authentication requests.
+    * Proactive token refresh to minimize authentication requests

-* Logging: Comprehensive logging to track script execution, identify issues, and debug problems.
+* **Comprehensive Logging**: Track service execution, identify issues, and debug problems with detailed structured logging

 ## Prerequisites

-Before running this script, you need to have the following:
+Before running this service, you need to have the following:

-* Python 3.6 or higher: Make sure Python is installed on your system.
+* **Python 3.9 or higher**: Make sure Python is installed on your system
-* Google Account: You need a Google account to access Google Calendar and Google Contacts.
+* **Google Account**: You need a Google account to access Google Calendar and Google Contacts
-* FOGIS Account: You need a FOGIS account with access to your match schedule.
-* Google Cloud Project: You need to create a Google Cloud project and enable the following APIs:
+* **Google Cloud Project**: You need to create a Google Cloud project and enable the following APIs:
     * Google Calendar API
     * Google People API
-* Google API Credentials: You will need to download credentials for your Google Cloud project.
+* **Google API Credentials**: You will need to download OAuth 2.0 credentials for your Google Cloud project
-* FOGIS Credentials: You need your FOGIS username and password.
+* **Redis Server**: A running Redis instance for pub/sub messaging (can be local or remote)
+* **match-list-processor Service**: The companion service that fetches FOGIS data and publishes to Redis

+**Note**: This service does NOT require FOGIS credentials.
+Match data is received via Redis from the `match-list-processor` service.

 ## Installation